Second audio program

 Second audio program (SAP), also known as secondary audio programming, is an auxiliary audio channel for analog television that can be broadcast or transmitted both over-the-air and by cable television.
-Used mostly for audio description or other languages, SAP is part of the multichannel television sound (MTS) standard originally set by the National Television Systems Committee (NTSC) in 1984 in the United States.
+Used mostly for audio description or other languages, SAP is part of the multichannel television sound (MTS) standard originally set by the National Television System Committee (NTSC) in 1984 in the United States.
 The NTSC video format and MTS are also used in Canada and Mexico.

 Usage

 SAP is often used to provide audio tracks in languages other than the native language included in the program.
 In the United States, this is sometimes used for Spanish-language audio (especially during sports telecasts), often leading to the function being referred to facetiously as the "Spanish audio program".
 Likewise, some Spanish-language programs may offer English on SAP, seen with soccer networks including beIN Sports (which features the same setup on its English and Spanish channels, and more rarely with general channels.
 Some stations may relay NOAA Weather Radio services, or, particularly in the case of PBS stations, a local National Public Radio (NPR) sister station, on the audio channel when SAP is not being used, and even commercial radio stations which are either sister operations or broker their programming onto the SAP channel.
 In Canada, parliamentary and public affairs channel CPAC similarly uses SAP to carry both English and French-language audio.

 SAP is also a means of distribution for audio description of programs for the visually impaired.
 Under the Twenty-First Century Communications and Video Accessibility Act of 2010, top U.S. television networks and cable networks have been gradually required to broadcast quotas of audio described programming per-quarter, Since May 26, 2015, broadcasters have been required under the Act to provide dictations on SAP of any "emergency information" displayed in a textual format outside of the Emergency Alert System and newscasts.